nautobot/nautobot/nautobot/docs/development/react-ui.md

 ## Introduction

 Nautobot 2.0 introduces a new user interface built on React.
-This new UI is a complete replacement for the previous Django-based UI, and is the recommended interface for all users.
-The Django UI will be removed in a future release.
+This new UI will eventually be a complete replacement for the previous Django-based UI.
+It currently prioritizes read-only operations for core views.
+In subsequent releases, more operations and features will become available in this new UI.

 ## Design Patterns